-This paper retraces the origins of modern futures trading and provides new data researchers can use.
-This includes an overview of the regulatory and institutional changes during the interwar period, ones that still inspire present day regimes.
-To this end, we assemble a new dataset of daily trading information on grain futures contracts traded at the most dominant exchange in the 20^{th} century, the Chicago Board of Trade.
-We then analyse econometrically the drivers of interwar speculative behaviour and the impact of speculators' positions changes on the volatility of interwar grain futures prices.
-Our results suggest that speculators significantly adjust their positions following an increase in corn returns and a decrease in wheat futures returns.
-Additionally, their position changes have no effect on the volatility of prices.
+This paper retraces the origins of modern futures trading and provides new evidence to an open question in economic history, whether the assumed negative impact of speculation, which generated several regulatory and institutional changes, is reflected in interwar futures trading.
+To this end, we assemble a new dataset consisting of daily information on grain futures contracts traded at the Chicago Board of Trade.
+We first devote attention to the function and regulation of the early futures markets since these continue to influence market activities today.
+We then analyse econometrically the drivers of interwar speculative behaviour and the impact of speculators' position changes on the volatility of grain prices.
+Our findings reveal that speculators significantly adjust their trading positions according to past price and returns movements but follow different trading strategies before and after the onset of Great Depression.
+Nevertheless, we do not find any evidence of "evil" speculators amplifying the volatility of interwar grain futures prices.